AtMoDat/atmodat_data_checker/README.md

 This is a python library that contains checks to ensure compliance with the AtMoDat Standard.

 Its core funtionallity is based on the [IOOS compliance checker](https://github.com/ioos/compliance-checker).
 The AtMoDat Standard Compliance Checks library makes use of [cc-yaml](https://github.com/cedadev/cc-yaml) which provides a plugin for the [IOOS compliance checker](https://github.com/ioos/compliance-checker) that generates check suites from YAML descriptions.
 Furthermore, the [Compliance Check Library](https://github.com/cedadev/compliance-check-lib) is used as the basis to define generic, reusable compliance checks.
 This repository is an extension of this library as it holds specfifc checks to ensure compliance with the AtMoDat Standard.
+Moreover, it contains checks to verify the compliance to the [AtMoDat CVs](https://github.com/AtMoDat/AtMoDat_CVs).

 ## Installation (only tested on a linux machine)

-1. Clone this repository and update submodules (compliance-check-lib and cc-yaml)
+1. Clone this repository and update submodules (compliance-check-lib, cc-yaml and AtMoDat_CVs)
 ```
 git clone https://github.com/AtMoDat/atmodat_standard_checker.git
 cd atmodat_standard_checker